Terra Nova Expedition: Personnel

 The Admiralty also provided a largely naval lower deck, including the Antarctic veterans Edgar Evans (no relation to Edward Evans), Tom Crean and William Lashly.
 Other seamen in the shore party included Patrick Keohane, Robert Forde, Thomas Clissold (cook) and Frederick Hooper (domestic steward).
 Dimitri Gerov (dog driver), a Russian, and Anton Omelchenko (groom), a Ukrainian, also landed.

-To head his scientific programme, Scott appointed Edward Wilson as chief scientist.
+To head his scientific programme, Scott appointed Edward Wilson ("Bill") as chief scientist.
 Wilson was Scott's closest confidant among the party; on the Discovery Expedition he had accompanied Scott on the Farthest South march to 80°S. As well as being a qualified medical doctor and a distinguished research zoologist, he was also a talented illustrator.
 Wilson's scientific team—which Scott's biographer David Crane considered "as impressive a group of scientists as had ever been on a polar expedition"—included some who would enjoy later careers of distinction: meteorologist George Simpson; Canadian physicist Charles Wright; and geologists Frank Debenham and Raymond Priestley.
 Senior geologist T. Griffith Taylor, biologists Edward W. Nelson and Denis G. Lillie, and assistant zoologist Apsley Cherry-Garrard completed the team.

 Cherry-Garrard had no scientific training, but was a protégé of Wilson's.
 He had, like Oates, contributed £1,000 to funds.
 After first being turned down by Scott, he allowed his contribution to stand, which impressed Scott sufficiently for him to reverse his decision.
 Crane describes Cherry-Garrard as "the future interpreter, historian and conscience of the expedition."
 Herbert Ponting was the expedition's photographer, whose pictures would leave a vivid visual record.
 On the advice of explorer Fridtjof Nansen, Scott recruited a young Norwegian ski expert, Tryggve Gran.